selfmadecode/Inventory_System/README.md

 # inventoryApp

-End to End Inventory management system
+End to End Inventory management system with C#

+Open/clone the feature branch